Team-on/UnityGameTemplate/README.md

  * Find *Embed options* and select *Embed in page* *Manually set size*
  * Find *Viewport dimensions* and set *Width* to 960 and *Height* to 540

+ ## Setting up template for 3 games
+ * Move to *Edit/Project settings/Editor* and set *Default Behaviour Mode/Mode* to 2D

  ## Warning:
  * By default, *Reload Domain* and *Reload Scene* Disabled, so you need to write code, where all static fields initialize not in static ctor.